Associate Professor of Philosophy

 The program supports Scholars in all four years of college.
 We offer:

-- A Summer Bridge Program that prepares entering Scholars to undertake fall college work
+- A Summer Bridge Program that prepares entering Scholars for excellence in their fall college work

 - A Technology Education Program that provides laptops and ongoing technology training

-- DeSousa-Brent sections of CORE101: First-Year Seminar that enhances Scholars' academic skills through critical examination of diversity issues
+- DeSousa-Brent sections of CORE101: First-Year Seminar that enhances Scholars' inclusive leadership skills through critical examination of diversity issues

 - A spring leadership seminar featuring student-designed service projects that prepare Scholars for campus leadership